 Memorial for Queer Rhyolite at the Goldwell Open Air Museum in Rhyolite, NV.

-Lesbian Thrift Shop, an ongoing social shop experiment since 2018, uses the model of an online thrift shop to write stories previewing an imagined queer future.
+Lesbian Thrift Shop, an ongoing social shop experiment since 2018, uses the model of an online anti-capitalist thrift shop to write stories previewing an imagined queer future.

 September 2020 - Well Hung Up published in Beyond Words Literary Magazine.